webda2l/symfony-docs/object_mapper.rst

 Note that if both the ``source`` and the ``target`` classes define the ``#[Map]`` attribute, the ``source`` takes precedence.

-Consider the following class that stores the data obtained form an external API that uses snake_case property names::
+Consider the following class that stores the data obtained from an external API that uses snake_case property names::

     // src/Api/Payload.php